webuild-consortium/architecture/webuild-drafts/draft-leifj-writing-specs.md

-## WE BUILD Draft: guidelines for webuild drafts and specifications
+## WE BUILD Drafts and ADRs: guidelines for webuild drafts and specifications

 * Version: 1.0
 * Authors: Leif Johansson <leifj@sunet.se>

 # Abstract

-This document contains a set of guidelines for the WE BUILD specification series.
+This document contains a set of guidelines and procedures for the WE BUILD specification series.

 # Terminology